jerenteria/jerenteria/README.md

 ## Hello and Welcome to my GitHub! 👋
 ## My name is Juan Renteria
 ## I am a Coding Dojo graduate 🥷🏼
-## and I enjoy building websites 💻
+## and I enjoy building web apps 💻
 ## I am currently working on ✍🏻 data structures and algorithms 🤖

 <!--